Tom Horn: Colorado Range War

+Ned Huddleston Isom Dart Brown's Hole, WY.

 Around the same time, Horn also suspected another cowboy named Isom Dart of rustling.
 Dart was one of Rash's fellow cowboys but was believed to have previously worked as a rustler named Ned Huddleston and to have been a former member of the late "Tip Gault" gang.
 The gang, which had rustled cattle up in the Saratoga, Wyoming, area, had been wiped out in a gun battle.
 Dart also had three indictments returned against him in Sweetwater County.
 When Dart was accused of murdering Rash, he took refuge inside his friend's cabin and waited for the rumors to cool down.
 Horn, however, managed to track Dart to his cabin and saw him hiding together with two other armed associates.

 The assassin was said to have set up a sniping position overlooking the cabin from a hill, under cover of a pine tree.
 As Dart and his friends came out of the cabin, Horn shot him in the chest from a distance.
 Prior to the assassination, Horn had instructed a rancher named Robert Hudler to ready a horse miles from the murder scene for his getaway.
 The next day, two spent .30-30 Winchester shell casings were found at the base of a tree where the murderer is believed to have lain in wait.
-"Hicks" was said to have been the only one in the area to use a .30–30.
+"Hicks" was said to be the only one in the area to use a .30–30 rifle.
 The news of Rash and Dart's deaths spread throughout the territory, causing the other rustlers to scatter in fear.
 Horn tracked them all down and killed three other members of Rash's association.
 The story goes that he pinned one of the dead cowboys' ears for the homesteaders to see as a warning.